-and the latter is closed because, by \ref{d:anormal-space:item2}, it is a union of finitely many closed sets. \end{remark}

-\Cref{t:char fixed points on geom side} below shows that a-normality characterises, up to a-isomorphism, the a-spaces of the form $(K, \den)$ for $K$ a compact subset of $\R^{I}$, $I$ an arbitrary set.
-We conclude this section by proving one of the two implications, i.e.\ that any such a-space is a-normal.
-For the other implication, we will need to prove a form of Urysohn's Lemma for a-normal spaces, which we do in the following two sections.
+\Cref{t:char fixed points on geom side} below shows that normality characterises, up to a-isomorphism, the a-spaces of the form $(K, \den)$ for $K$ a compact subset of $\R^{I}$, $I$ an arbitrary set.
+We conclude this section by proving the easy implication, i.e.\ that any such a-space is normal.
+For the other, much deeper implication, we will need to prove a form of Urysohn's Lemma for normal a-spaces.
+This we do in the following two sections.